People with Intellectual Disability and Sexual Violence

 Sexual violence causes harmful psychological, physical and behavioral effects (see chart on front page).
 The individual may become pregnant, acquire sexually transmitted diseases, bruises, lacerations and other physical injuries.
 Psychosomatic symptoms often occur, such as stomachaches, headaches, seizures and problems with sleeping.
 Common psychological consequences include depression, anxiety, panic attacks, low self-esteem, shame and guilt, irrational fear, and loss of trust.
 Behavioral difficulties include withdrawal, aggressiveness, self-injurious and sexually inappropriate behavior (Sobsey, 1994).

 What type of treatment or therapy is available for victims of sexual violence?

-In the past the benefit of psychotherapy for people with intellectual disabilities was questioned, as well as the impact of sexual violence (whether or not it impacts people with intellectual disabilities as strongly as others without disabilities).
+In the past the benefit of psychotherapy for people with intellectual disability was questioned, as well as the impact of sexual violence (whether or not it impacts people with intellectual disability as strongly as others without disabilities).
 Today, however, it is widely acknowledged that all people who experience sexual violence are affected and do require therapeutic counseling, even if they are non-verbal.

-How can sexual violence of people with intellectual disabilities be prevented?
+How can sexual violence of people with intellectual disability be prevented?